hypervel/hypervel.org/docs/docs/session.md

 Since HTTP driven applications are stateless, sessions provide a way to store information about the user across multiple requests.
 That user information is typically placed in a persistent store / backend that can be accessed from subsequent requests.

-Laravel Hyperf ships with a variety of session backends that are accessed through an expressive, unified API.
+Hypervel ships with a variety of session backends that are accessed through an expressive, unified API.
 Support for popular backends such as [Redis](https://redis.io), file, and databases is included.

 ### Configuration

 Your application's session configuration file is stored at `config/session.php`.
 Be sure to review the options available to you in this file.
-By default, Laravel Hyperf is configured to use the `file` session driver, which will work well for many applications.
+By default, Hypervel is configured to use the `file` session driver, which will work well for many applications.
 If your application will be load balanced across multiple web servers, you a centralized store that all servers can access, such as Redis or a database.

 ::: info
 It's recommended to use `redis` as the session driver if possible, it will have better performance and scalability.
 :::

 The session `driver` configuration option defines where session data will be stored for each request.
-Laravel Hyperf ships with some great drivers out of the box:
+Hypervel ships with some great drivers out of the box:

 - `file` - sessions are stored in `storage/framework/sessions`.
 - `cookie` - sessions are stored in secure cookies.